2016 Portland, Oregon gas explosion: Aftermath

 In 2018, ten lawsuits were filed against Loy Clark Pipeline, the company responsible for the blast.
 Loy Clark Pipeline was founded in 1957 and in 2016 was a part of Bismarck, North Dakota-based MDU Construction Services Group, Inc. The Oregon Public Utility Commission concluded "Insufficient Notice to the Oregon Utility Notification Center by Loy Clark Pipeline Co." as the root cause.
 KATU reported that Loy Clark Pipeline in five years leading up to the accident had six OSHA violations.
 Asbestos was found in the debris two days after the explosion.
 The building had abatement work done in 1990, but it did not include the roofing, which contained 35% asbestos.

 Among the eight injured was a dental hygienist who was hit by glass shards.
 They filed a lawsuit for $689,000 against Loy Clark Pipeline.
 The owners of the building at 520–526 NW 23rd Avenue also named Comcast and Bremik Construction in addition to Loy Clark Pipeline in their lawsuit for "not properly vetting Loy Clark before hiring the contractor."
 For this incident, The Oregonian reported that OSHA fined Tualatin, Oregon-based Loy Clark Pipeline $4,900, and noted they dug on the north side of NW 23rd Avenue even though their notification was to dig on the south side.
 The American Red Cross set up a shelter for people displaced by the explosion.

-In a press conference Portland Mayor Charlie Hales later stated that "It's a miracle no one was killed.".
+In a press conference, Portland Mayor Charlie Hales later stated that "It's a miracle no one was killed.".
 The Oregonian reported in December 2019 that two additional businesses, Portland Bagelworks and Dosha SalonSpa, had filed lawsuits.
 The destroyed Alfred C. F. Burkhardt House had been on the National Register of Historic Places since 2000.

+In 2022, a NW Natural employee and a Dosha SalonSpa salon worker won a lawsuit against Loy Clark Pipeline, which combined totaled to $10.4 million ($3.9 million to the NW Natural employee and $6.5 million to the salon worker).
+Both plaintiffs permanently suffer from hearing loss and pain from loud noises.
+Along with an additional $2.3 million in punitive damages, this was the largest payout from the result of the explosion.